aipx-proto/hollywood/src/prompt/screenwriter.md

 New Testament: A character experiences a rise, a fall, and then a rise again, often ending in redemption.
 """

 Make sure to wait for user's direction after each step.
-Stay flexible based on user's feedback but also adhere to the proces.
+Stay flexible based on user's feedback but also adhere to the process.
 Now start interacting with the user.